 Biotin, a water-soluble B vitamin, acts as a coenzyme to support the normal metabolism of protein, fats and carbohydrates.
 Biotin promotes healthy cell growth, the production of fatty acids, metabolism of fats and amino acids.
 It plays a role in the citric acid cycle, which is the process in which biochemical energy is generated during aerobic respiration.
 Biotin not only assists in various metabolic chemical conversions but also helps to transfer carbon dioxide.
 Biotin is also helpful in maintaining a steady blood sugar level.
 Biotin supports strong hair and nails.*

-Pantothenic acid (vitamin B5) is a water-soluble vitamin involved in the Kreb’s cycle of energy production and promotes the normal production of the neurotransmitter acetylcholine.
-When the nerve impulse originating in the brain arrives at the nerve ending, it releases a chemical called acetylcholine, which supports brain health.
-Pantothenic acid works together with vitamin B1, vitamin B2, and vitamin B3 to support the production of adenosine triphosphate (ATP), the fuel our body uses to function.
-Vitamin B5 also supports normal producing, transporting, and releasing of energy from fats.*
+Pantothenic acid, also called vitamin B5, is a water-soluble vitamin involved in energy production and the formation of the neurotransmitter acetylcholine, which is important for brain health.
+Pantothenic acid works together with vitamin B1, vitamin B2, and vitamin B3 to make the fuel our body runs on, ATP.
+It also promotes the normal production, transport, and release of energy from fats

 Zinc is largely found in fortified cereals, red meats, eggs, poultry and certain seafood including oysters.
 It is an essential mineral that is a component of more than 300 enzymes that support normal growth in children, protein synthesis, cell reproduction, andimmune function, among other functions.
 As a component of multiple enzymes and proteins, zinc plays a part in almost all biochemical pathways and physiological processes.
 More than 90 percent of the body’s zinc is stored in the bones and muscles, but zinc is also found in virtually all body tissues.
 Because zinc is involved in such a great number of enzymatic processes it has been found to support a large range of functions including energy production, growth, ollagen synthesis, bone strengthand carbohydrate metabolism.*